mattwire/backup_scripts/README.md

 ### dest_s3.sh
 This allows you to PUT or SYNC files/directories to an Amazon S3 bucket

+### dir_staging.sh
+This manages the staging directory.

+Specifically it creates the directory and allows it to be cleaned at the start or end (before rotate) of run.sh

 ### rotate_s3.sh
 This allows you to rotate one or more buckets on Amazon S3.